Zeavz/weather-app-ui/README.md

 - Leveraging device location to do weather searches
 - Ideally should minify the app and maybe try to hide the google api key better if this was a real prod app
 - Refactoring and adding tests for the react code... was an interesting challenge but realized how much I need to learn in react
-- View on super wide monitors and zooms weird on iphone 12 🤔👎
+- Zooms weird on iphone 12 🤔👎

 *DISCLAIMER - Images and some of the css styles were found online and tweaked*